 This chapter is an introduction to the Ground Loop Design software package.
-It introduces the Design Studio and its components, including the Heat Pump and Loads Modules, the Borehole and Surface Water Design Modules, the reporting functions, and the help files.
+It introduces the Design Studio and its components, including the Heat Pump and Loads Modules, the Borehole, Horizontal and Surface Water Design Modules, the reporting functions, and the data reference files.
 There is also an explanation of the theoretical and experimental basis for the program's calculations.